U.S. Route 1 in Georgia: Charlton County

-SR 4 begins at the Florida state line, at a bridge over the St. Marys River, which is south-southeast of Folkston.
+SR 4 begins at the Florida state line, at a bridge over the St. Marys River, south of Folkston.
 This is where US 1/US 23/US 301/SR 15 enter Georgia from Florida.
-US 1, US 23, US 301, SR 4, and SR 15 travel to the north-northwest as the Public Safety and Veterans Highway through rural parts of Charlton County.
-Immediately, they pass Lake Deborah to the east.
+US 1, US 23, US 301, SR 4, and SR 15 travel north as the Public Safety and Veterans Highway through rural parts of Charlton County.
 They curve to the northwest for a brief portion.
-Just before entering Folkston, where they use the Second Street name, they resume their north-northwest direction.
-They have an intersection with the southern terminus of Third Street, a former portion of US 1.
-They pass an office for Georgia Power.
-At an intersection with Bay Street, they enter the main part of the city.
-They intersect the western terminus of SR 40 (Main Street).
+Just before entering Folkston, where they use the Second Street name.
+They have an intersection with the southern end of Third Street, a former portion of US 1, they enter the main part of the city.
+They intersect Main Street.
 This intersection is just west of the Charlton County Courthouse.
-One block later is Love Street, a former portion of SR 252.
-Just north of Garden Street, they curve to the north-northeast.
+One block later is Love Street.
+Just north of Garden Street, they curve to the northeast.
 They then intersect SR 23/SR 121, which join the concurrency.
 This is one of a few seven-highway concurrencies in the state.
-The seven highways continue to the north-northeast.
-Just after curving back to the north-northwest, they intersect the western terminus of SR 40 Connector (SR 40 Conn.; Indian Trail).
+The seven highways continue north.
+Just after curving back to the northwest, they intersect SR 40 Connector (SR 40 Conn.; Indian Trail).
 At this intersection, they pass the Charlton County Library.
 They then use the Okefenokee Trail as their path.
-They cross over Clay Branch just before intersecting the eastern terminus of Bowery Lane and the western terminus of Homeland Park Road.
-This intersection leads to the Okefenokee Industrial Park, the Charlton County Community Service Center, and the city hall of Homeland.
-Just north of Robin Lane, they leave Folkston and enter Homeland.
-Immediately, US 301 and SR 23 continue to the north-northwest, while US 1, US 23, SR 4, SR 15, and SR 121 curve to the west-northwest on the Woodpecker Trail.
-They cross over some railroad tracks of CSX Transportation.
-An intersection with the northern terminus of Dogwood Lane leads to the Homeland City Hall.
-At Louis West Lane, the highways leave Homeland and resume traveling through rural parts of the county.
+Just north of Robin Lane, US 301 and SR 23 continue to the northeast, while US 1, US 23, SR 4, SR 15, and SR 121 curve to the northwest on the Woodpecker Trail.
+They cross over some railroad tracks and intersect with the northern end of Dogwood Lane.
+The highways resume traveling through rural parts of the county.
 They cross over Little Spanish Creek and then Winding Branch.
-They intersect the southern terminus of Crews Road and the northern terminus of Old Dixie Highway, a former portion of US 1.
+They intersect the west end of Crews Road and the north end of Old Dixie Highway, a former portion of US 1.
 Just after this intersection is a crossing over Spanish Creek.
-They curve to the north-northwest.
-They cross over Melton Branch.
-Then, in Racepond, SR 15/SR 121 splits off to the north-northeast, while US 1, US 23, and SR 4 continue to the north-northwest.
-They curve to a northwesterly direction and enter Ware County.
+They curve north and cross over Melton Branch.
+Then, in Racepond, SR 15/SR 121 splits off to the northeast, while US 1, US 23, and SR 4 continue to the northwest and enter Ware County.